Muslim Students Association

 The Muslim Students Association, or Muslim Student Union, of the U.S. and Canada, also known as MSA National, is a religious organization dedicated to establishing and maintaining Islamic societies on college campuses in Canada and the United States.
-It serves to provide coordination and support for affiliated MSA chapters in colleges across North America.
+It serves to provide coordination, community, outreach and support for affiliated MSA chapters in colleges across North America.
 Established in 1963, the organization now has chapters in colleges across the continent, and is the precursor of the Islamic Society of North America and several other Islamic organizations.
 The Muslim Students Association has at times been the subject of scrutiny; for example, the New York Police Department (NYPD) targeted MSAs across several US college campuses for monitoring as part of their Muslim surveillance program.

 Organization

 The Muslim Students Association of the U.S. and Canada is also known as MSA National.
 It is an umbrella organization for all of affiliated chapters at various campuses across the continent.
 Local chapters are only loosely connected with the parent institution, and often take different names, such as "Islamic Students Association", or "Muslim Discussion Group".
 Not all campus Muslim groups are necessarily affiliated with MSA National.

 There is no fixed hierarchy between MSA National and local chapters; as such, the policies and views of the national organization are not necessarily shared by local chapters.
 The United States and Canada are divided into five zones, three in the US and two in Canada.
 Each zone has a zonal representative, chosen by the members of the affiliated chapters within that zone.
 Chapters make up regional councils.